 Police community support officer (PCSO)

-Although they do not have the same powers as police officers, PCSOs play a key role on the frontline of neighbourhood policing.
+Although they don't have the same powers as a police officer, PCSOs play a key role on the frontline of neighbourhood policing.
 According to the College of Policing, the job involves:

 - providing crime prevention advice.

-Starting salaries are typically between £18,000 and £20,000.
-This is a uniformed role and you will work shifts including evenings, weekends and bank holidays.
+This is a uniformed role, and you'll work shifts including evenings, weekends and bank holidays.

 Apply for PCSO positions directly through the police force that you want to join.
-You do not generally need any formal qualifications, but you'll need to meet the basic eligibility requirements set by individual police forces.
+You don't generally require any formal qualifications, but you'll need to meet the basic eligibility requirements set by individual police forces.
 Check their websites for details.

 The application process typically involves an application form, online tests, an interview and assessment centre.
-You will also have to demonstrate your fitness and pass a medical test.
+You'll also have to demonstrate your fitness and pass a medical test.
 Successful applicants will then undergo a training programme lasting between three weeks and three months.

-You may later decide to apply to become a police officer, or continue as a PCSO.
+You may later decide to apply to become a police officer, or continue as PCSO.